alvii147/SchoolNotes/ArtificialIntelligence/IntroductionToIntelligence.md

 ### Local Search Methods

 **Local search methods** involve starting from an initial solution and iteratively trying to replace the current solution with a better one.

+## Problem Formulation

+A search problem can be formulated by outlining the following components in the problem:

+### State

+The state of the problem is a complete or partial configuration of the agent's current state.

+### Initial State

+Initial state is the state in which the agent begins the search.

+### Goal

+The goal of the problem is the state(s) that are desirable.
+Once a goal state is reached, the search terminates.

+### Actions

+The actions are the different moves that the agent can perform at any state.

+### Cost

+The cost of a state is an quantification of how far the current state is from the initial state.